avanwouwe/citadel-browser-agent/docs/config/configuration.md

     ...
 ```

-Or you can enable password policy enforcement, irrespective of the username used, but only for connections within your domain:
+Or you can disable password policy enforcement of external domains for specific domains.
+A typical example would be domains that are part of your protected scope but that are shared, such as `accounts.google.com` or `login.microsoftonline.com`:
 ```
     ...
     "exceptions": [
         {
-          "description" : "apply password policy to external logins for all company applications", "domains": ["yourcompany.com"],
+          "description" : "do not apply password policy to external domains", "domains": ["accounts.google.com"],
           "config": {
             "account": {
-              "checkOnlyInternal": false
+              "checkOnlyInternal": true
             }
           }
         }